glatzert/ACME-Server-ADCS/docfx/docs/deployment-configuration.md

 ## Configuration creation tool

-ACME-ADCS Server itself has a switch, that allows you to let it create a configuration for you.
+ACME-ADCS Server comes with a small tool, that allows you to let it create a configuration for you.
+It's currently rather experimental, but should work for simple scenarios.
+Feel free to open issues, if you have problems with the tool.

 ```cmd
 cd C:\inetpub\acme\